-60. The Parties intend the Settlement Agreement to be a final and complete resolution of all disputes between them with respect to the Action.
-The Settlement Agreement compromises terms and conditions of this Settlement Agreement will control over any other written or oral agreements.
+57. The Parties intend the Settlement Agreement to be a final and complete resolution of all disputes between them with respect to the Action.
+The Settlement Agreement compromises claims that are contested and will not be deemed an admission by Niantic or Class Representative as to the merits of any claim or defense.